munstermedia/deploy-commander/README.md

-#deploy-commander
+# deploy-commander

 > One app to rule all your apps!

 A tool for setting up a different environments like a DTAP.
-Deploy commander is build on python/fabric, but can be used for any project.
+Deploy commander is build directly on python/fabric, but can be used for any project.

 ** Note : This application is still in it's development phase. **